 – when students’ personal circumstances mean that a refund of course fees is appropriate (serious illness, death in the family).
 Refunds of this type are at the complete discretion of the management of Communicate School of English and may be refused for any reason.
 We may ask to see documents to prove the truth of any claims (for example a sick note or death certificate).

-– if students give early cancellation notice – provided written notice of cancellation is received more than 4 weeks before the original start date of the course, all paid fees will be refunded less the registration fee and bank transfer fees.
-If written notice of cancellation is received less than 4 weeks and more than 2 weeks before the original start date of the course, Communicate School of English will refund 50% paid fees less the registration fee and bank transfer fees.
+– if students give early cancellation notice: provided written notice of cancellation is received more than 4 weeks before the original start date of the course, all course fees will be refunded less the registration fee and bank transfer fees.
+If written notice of cancellation is received less than 4 weeks and more than 2 weeks before the original start date of the course, Communicate School of English will refund 50% of paid course fees less the registration fee and bank transfer fees.
+Accommodation fees may not be refundable.
 If written notice of cancellation is received less than 2 weeks before the original start date of the course or when the course has already started, Communicate School of English will not refund any of the fees.
-Students who have received a visa letter and resign from a course at any time before its original start date, will not receive a refund, unless they show a visa refusal letter.
+Students who have received a visa letter and resign from a course at before its original start date, will not receive a refund, unless they show a visa refusal letter.
+Upon showing a visa refusal letter the terms stated in the ‘Visa Rejection Refund’ section will be applied.

 - Direct bank transfer refunds may take up to 30 days to process once a refund request form including the bank details has been received by the school or up to 90 days if the refund is processed through Flywire.